deinleinT/V2IV2Nsim/README.md

 ## Authors

 * **Thomas Deinlein** - https://github.com/deinleinT    thomas.deinlein@fau.de
-* Please contact us via email, if you have any questions.
+* Please contact us via email if you have any questions.

 ## Citation

 If you use this framework, please cite it as follows:

-*T. Deinlein, R. German, A. Djanatliev, “5G-SIM-V2I/N: Towards a simulation framework for the evaluation of 5G V2I/N Use Cases“, in 2020 European Conference on Networks and Communications (EuCNC): Wireless, Optical and Satellite Networks (WOS) (EuCNC2020 - WOS), Dubrovnik, Croatia, 2020.*
+*T. Deinlein, R. German and A. Djanatliev, "5G-Sim-V2I/N: Towards a Simulation Framework for the Evaluation of 5G V2I/V2N Use Cases," 2020 European Conference on Networks and Communications (EuCNC), Dubrovnik, Croatia, 2020, pp. 353-357, doi: 10.1109/EuCNC48522.2020.9200949.*

 ## License